Sam Garrett: 2019: Light Of Your Grace and Hummingbird

-On November 25, 2019 the single Light Of Your Grace comprising one song is released which is the live performance of the song Light Of Your Grace at Monte Sahaja in Portugal.
+On 25 November 2019 the single Light Of Your Grace, comprising one song, was released, being the live performance of the song Light Of Your Grace at Monte Sahaja in Portugal.
 This collaboration with Mollie Mendoza has over 3 Million listens on Spotify in June 2022.

-On December 12, 2019 Sam Garrett released the single Hummingbird.
+On 12 December 2019 Sam Garrett released the single Hummingbird.
 The song is not included on any album and has just under 178,000 listens on Spotify in June 2022.

 2020 - 2021: Various Collaborations and Live Appearances

 On 28 April 2020, Sam released an cover of the song Om Ganesha, originally written by Sam, as a single.
 It is a collaboration between Mose a musician based in Guatemala and Sam Garrett himself.
 This adaptation has over 3,200,000 listens on Spotify in June 2022.
 However the song is not on the Inside EP.

-On May 26, 2020, the Inside EP is released.
+On 26 May 2020 the Inside EP was released.
 It includes, especially, the long song Higher (12 minutes), which has reached more than 720,000 listens on Spotify in June 2022.

 In the spring of 2021, Sam Garrett performed at the Shanti Space in Portugal and sang We are One, a song featured on the Namaste ep.

 On 11 May 2021, Mose and Sam collaborate again.
 This time, Mose remixes the song The Dance & The Wonder, which has almost 220,000 listens on Spotify in June 2022.

 In September - October 2021, Sam Garrett travelled to Hawaii to see his friend Paul Izak, guitarist, harmonica player and singer.
 The two performed the songs La'au Lapa'au and Steady Rhythm and released both songs on social networks.

 2021: Asatoma then Root Down Deep

-On January 4, 2021, Sam Garrett released a new song titled Asatoma.
+On 4 January 2021 Sam Garrett released a new song titled Asatoma.
 The song is the only on the single Asatoma and was a collaboration between Sam Garrett and his partner Mollie Mendoza.
 Leon Marley Itzler appears on this album as producer and bassist.

 Asatoma has just over 800,000 listens on Spotify in June 2022.

 The term Asatoma refers to Hinduism, to a mantra more precisely: Om Asatoma.
 This mantra allows (according to hinduism) one to pass from ignorance to knowledge and from death to eternal life.